Frigadae/xkcdWebapp/AboutThisProject.md

 ## Acknowledgements
 I would like to thank William Samaya from dev.to for showing how to overcome the CORS policy problem.
 Without his guide I would not be able to utilise the XKCD API for this project.

 See: https://dev.to/will_yama/how-to-overcome-cors-errors-2nh9

-XKCD is by Randall Monroe
+XKCD is by Randall Monroe.

 Please visit [xkcd.com](https://xkcd.com) to directly access the source materials.

 The XKCD api can be found [here](https://xkcd.com/json.html)